nuwansh/action-button/README.md

   $('.action').actionbtn();
 });

-Image class (class="action") attribute used to add button functionality to the button
+//class name of the image tag (class="action") used to add three state functionality to the button
 ```